GeraldCNelson/nutmod/Readme.md

   - nutrient.ratio \[.all, .staple, .foodGroup\] — The ratio of a nutrient to the total consumed
-  - nutrient.req.ratio \[.all, .staple, .foodGroup\] — The ratio of a nutrient to the the daily requirement
+  - nutrient.req.ratio \[.all, .staple, .foodGroup\] — The ratio of a nutrient to the daily requirement for a representative consumer (i., population weighted by age and gender requirements)